MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 To facilitate this process, we developed a comprehensive pipeline that integrates the training and evaluation procedures with augmented data.
 The implementation is available in the following Jupyter Notebook: [train_and_eval_modules.ipynb](https://github.com/MichaelSeitz98/enterprise-ai-project/blob/main/immowelt_price_guide/train_and_eval_models.ipynb).

 Please note that the tabular GAN was exclusively trained using the training data.
 No information from the validation or test dataset was utilized for generating the augmented samples.
 Although there is potential for data augmentation using `CTGAN`, our experiments clearly demonstrated that the mean absolute error (MAE) did not improve across any of the models.
 We generated additional rows ranging from 0 to 1000 for training purposes and evaluated their performance on "untouched" data.
-Obviously, the benchmark from 286 remained consistent in all experimental setups.
+Obviously, the benchmark from MAE=286 (on the validation data) remained consistent in all experimental setups.
  For this reason, data augementation with CTGAN was not applied in the final system.

 ![plot2](resources/syntetic_data_for_train_impact.png)

 ### Hyperparameter tuning

-We conducted a hyperparameter study before starting the training.
-The code for hyperparameter tuning can be found in the `train_and_eval_models.ipynb` notebook.
-We used the Optimization Framework `Optuna` to determine the best parameters by performing a study that utilized the validation data to optimize the input parameters. for every models.
-The best_params obtained from the hyperparameter tuning were saved as JSON files in the [hyperparameter_tuned](hyperparameter_tuned) folder.
-I can be used in the complete training pipeline of `train_and_eval_models.ipynb` by setting the input parameter `hpt=True`.
+We performed a hyperparameter study before starting training.
+The hyperparameter tuning code can be found in the `train_and_eval_models.ipynb` notebook.
+We used the optimisation framework `Optuna` to determine the best parameters by performing a study using the validation data to optimise the input parameters for each model.
+The best_params obtained from hyperparameter tuning were stored as JSON files in the [hyperparameter_tuned](hyperparameter_tuned) folder.
+They can be used in the complete training pipeline of `train_and_eval_models.ipynb` by setting the input parameter `hpt=True`.

-For every model, a study focused on finding the optimal hyperparameter.
-Especically XGBoost, Random Forest (RF), and ElasticNet models, where there are more hyperparameter such as
+For each model, a study focused on finding the optimal hyperparameter.
+In particular, XGBoost, Random Forest (RF) and ElasticNet models, where there are more hyperparameters such as
-* n_estimater
+* n_estimators
-* learining rate
+* learning rate
 * max_depth
-* random state...
+* random state

- For linear, lasso and ridge regression there are few parameters to optimize (e.g. only alpha and random state), why the conductued hyperparameter tuning did barely have impact.These files contain the best parameter values discovered during the tuning process.
-These saved best_params can now be used in the model training phase.
+ For linear, lasso and ridge regression, there are fewer parameters to optimise (e.g. only alpha and random state), so the continued hyperparameter tuning had little impact (can be seen on the MLFlow server).These files contain the best parameter values found during the tuning process.

- Whithin the Optuna Studies we optimized the hyperparamateres regarding the Root Mean Squared Error of the validation data set.
-For this reason, the model performance pbviously improved for all models on the validation set compared to no hyperparameter tuning.
-Still, as there are very few data in validation and test data set, this does not necesarly lead into better perfomrance on the test data set.
-In the tables below it can be seen on  the Example of RF and XGBoost that even though Validatoin data set improved, the test performance did not improve.
-Overfitting on the validation data set could be a reason as well as the little data amount in the test and validation set.
-With our conecpt of [continous data scraping and retraining](#continuous-learning--retraining) this issue will be solved with rising data amount.

-For this reason we chose to use the models with no hyperparameter training, as the test results could not be improved.
+  In the Optuna studies, we optimised the hyperparameters with respect to the Root Mean Squared Error of the validation data set.
+For this reason, the model performance for all models on the validation set clearly improved compared to no hyperparameter tuning.
+However, as there are very few data in the validation and test data sets, this does not necessarily translate into better performance on the test data set.
+In the tables below, for the example of RF and XGBoost, it can be seen that although the validation data set improved, the test performance did not improve.
+Overfitting on the validation data set could be a reason, as well as the small amount of data in the test and validation sets.
+With our concept of [continuous data scraping and retraining](#continuous-learning-retraining) this problem is solved as the amount of data increases.For this reason, we decided to use the models without hyperparameter training, as the test results could not be improved.

 |    RF     | Hyperparameter Tuning | Without Hyperparameter Tuning | Benchmark |
 | :-------: | :-------------------: | :---------------------------: | :-------: |